 Men – the color blue is associated with trustworthiness and reliability which are usually traits that women look for when searching for a long term partner.
 Blue is known to also have calming and relaxing influences which may help with those nerves.

 Women – wearing red often makes the wearer look more attractive, so that’s definitely a good thing when on a date.
 Red can also encourage spontaneous and impulsive behaviors which could make the date more interesting.

 Dress – wearing black in the office is always a good choice.
 Black is associated with professionalism and seriousness which can make the right initial impression.
 Black is also linked with influencing organizational tendencies.

 Environment – Neutral and cool color schemes tend to be best for office plan and general working environments.
 Neutral colors are good for calming and concentration, however it would be recommended to include some brighter colors to add some energy.

 Blue has calming influences and is believed to increase concentration.
 Recent studies in color psychology showed that blue significantly improves creative thinking.
 Red on the other hand improved the level at which people pay attention to details, which can enhance memory.

-Colors Red & black are known to have an intimidating affect.
+Colors Red & black are known to have an intimidating effect.
 Several studies have shown that these colors intimidate opponents and opposing teams, this is because they’re associated with power and strength.
 Red is also commonly associated with danger.